 Where to Stay in Colegiales

 Like Belgrano, there aren’t really any hotels to choose from here.
-Also like Belgrano, Colegiales is a bit off the beaten tourist track, you’ll need to rent an apartment on Airbnb.
+Also like Belgrano, Colegiales is a bit off the beaten tourist track, you’ll need to rent an apartment.

 Where to Live in Buenos Aires

 If you’re reading this post not because you’re coming on vacation, but because you’re planning to move here, then all of the advice on each neighborhood still applies.

 However, there are even more neighborhoods you may be willing to consider.